The A123 FAQ for Giant Scale and IMAC

 *

 Yes..
-IF you can set the voltage cutoff on discharge and discharge load, no problem. (most cyclers are programable for low voltage cutoff in the Nicad or NiMH menu's) Again.. this is for cycling for formation or evaluation.. not for charging.
-The discharge rate should be 1amp, the voltage cutoff should be 2v per cell.
-See your charger/cyclers manual for how to effect these changes and use an A123 LiFe Compatible Charger to charge A123 LiFe packs.
+IF you can set the voltage cutoff on discharge and discharge load, no problem. (most cyclers are programmable for low voltage cutoff in the Nicad or NiMH menu's) Again.. this is for cycling for formation or evaluation.. not for charging.
+The discharge rate should be no more than 1amp, the voltage cutoff should be 2.5v per cell. (was originally 2v, recently updated, see question above) See your charger/cyclers manual for how to effect these changes and use only an A123 LiFe Compatible Charger/Charge Routine cabled correctly to balance charge A123 LiFe packs.

 *